U.S. flag

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Fiscal Year 2022 Federal Information Security Modernization Act (FISMA) of 2014 Evaluation
+Fiscal Year 2023 Federal Information Security Modernization Act of 2014 (FISMA) Evaluation

-HUD OIG is conducting the Fiscal Year (FY) 2022 evaluation of the HUD's information security program and practices, as required by the Federal Information Security Modernization Act (FISMA) of 2014.
-The objectives are to (1) assess the maturity level of HUD's information security policies and procedures, (2) prepare responses for the core Inspector General (IG) FISMA reporting metrics, and (3) test and verify the technical implementation of a limited set of security controls on a selection of HUD information systems and appplications.
+HUD OIG is conducting the Fiscal Year (FY) 2023 evaluation of the HUD's information security program and practices, as required by the Federal Information Security Modernization Act of 2014 (FISMA).
+The objectives are to (1) assess the maturity level of HUD’s IS programs and practices based on the annual IG FISMA reporting metrics.